Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 How to Get There

 Train from Saint-Lazare station in Paris to Vernon-Giverny.
 About 45 minutes.
-From Vernon station, a shuttle bus runs every 30 minutes to Giverny (10 minutes, 10 euros round trip per person).
-Or rent bikes at Vernon and bike the 5 km along the Seine - flat, paved, and gorgeous.
+From Vernon station, a shuttle bus runs every 30 minutes to Giverny (10 minutes, €10 round trip per person).
+Or rent bikes at Vernon and bike the 5 km along the Seine.
+Flat, paved, gorgeous, and the absolute best version of this day trip if your kid can ride.

 Reserve Monet's House and Garden tickets online in advance.
 They sell out same-day in summer.
 Kids under 7 free.
-Adults 12 euros.
+Adults around €12.
 Open April through October only.

 Strategy